holochain/syn/packages/store/README.md

 - The shape of the state that's being synchronized.
 - All the possible delta changes, and how they affect that state.

+`syn` uses [Automerge](https://automerge.org/) under the hood to achieve real-time conflict-free collaboration.
+You can use Automerge's special `Counter` and `Text` types to avoid conflicts with counters and text, otherwise you can just use normal JS objects and lists.

 ```ts
 import { SynGrammar } from '@holochain-syn/store';
 import Automerge from 'automerge';